 Optional materials to provide to the scholarship committee to demonstrate need, work with the underserved or experience with indigenious medicine.
 One or more of the listed materials may be provided.

 Complete a FAFSA and upload your FAFSA Confirmation Page Email.
 A FAFSA allows the scholarship committee to compare need objectively.
 Your FAFSA is being used for evaluation purposes only, the center is unable to offer federal loans to pay for the Fellowship.
 All our scholarships are need-based so FAFSA scores and statements of need are highly recommended.

 Please include a short statement of need.
 All our scholarships are need-based so FAFSA scores and statements of need are highly recommended.

 Please include a short statement of how you treat the underserved.
 Please indicate in your statement if you work for the Indian Health Service, in a Federally Qualified Healthcare Center, or a Community Healthcare Center.
 If you are an international participant, please include a short statement outlining the underserved population you treat.

-July 5, 2021 is the deadline to submit your Fellowship application in order to be reviewed in time to apply for scholarships.
-June 13, 2022 is the deadline for submitting a scholarship application for the Fellowship class starting in 2021 Fall.
+June 1, 2022 is the deadline to submit your Fellowship application in order to be reviewed in time to apply for scholarships.
+June 13, 2022 is the deadline for submitting a scholarship application for the Fellowship class starting in 2022 Fall.